 William F. (Bill) Danaher is Professor of Sociology in the Department of Sociology at SIU Carbondale.
-He has published in numerous peer-reviewed journals and co-authored The Voice of Southern Labor: Radio, Music, and Textile Strikes, 1929-1934.
-Minneapolis, MN: University of Minnesota Press with Vincent Roscigno.
+He has published in peer-reviewed journals and co-authored a book on music, media, and social movements.
 He has also performed considerable editorial work and served on the editorial board of the American Sociological Review.
 Dr. Danaher is active in the Southern Sociological Society, where he has been Vice President, Program Chair, and served on and chaired numerous committees.

 Areas of Specialization and Interest

 - Social Inequality

 Danaher, William F. and Trisha Crawshaw.
 2019.
 “As We Come Marching”: Framing Amplification and Transformation Through Songs and Poetry.”
 Research in Social Movements, Conflict, and Change.
 43:63-86.

 Danaher, William.
 2018.
 “Songs of Social Protest, Then and Now.”
 Pp. 63-74 in Songs of Social Protest.
 Edited by Aileen Dillane, Martin Power, and Amanda Haynes.
 Lanham, MD: Rowman and Littlefield.

 Danaher, William F. 2017.
 “Country music and the middle class.”
 The American Middle Class: An Economic Encyclopedia of Progress and Poverty.
 Edited by Robert Rycroft.
 Santa Barbara, CA: ABC- CLIO.

 Danaher, William F. and Marc Dixon.
 2017.
 “Framing the Field: The Case of the 1969 Charleston Hospital Worker’s Strike.”
 Mobilization 22(4):417-434.